|Any of these paint strips show colors that|

 wall and cabinet colors were chosen to create a sophisticated palette.

 Photo: Urban Grace Interiors.

-Decorators and painters have fanbooks of more than 1,000 colors samples.You, the DIY homestager, will have to, in effect, create your own mini-fanbook.
+Decorators and painters use their fan books of more than 1,000 colors samples.You, the DIY homestager, will have to, in effect, create your own mini-fanbook.

-At every hardware, paint and home improvement store you will find a display of paint color samples.
-Many of these strips will not work for you because they are too bright or too dark, and you will know which ones they are, the ones that look like a cartoonist’s palette.
+At every hardware, paint and home improvement store you can find a display of paint color samples.
+Many of these strips will not work for you because they are too bright or too dark.
+You will know which ones they are, the ones that look like a cartoonist’s palette.
 Eliminate those samples.

 Then, take home a big handful of strips that you think will match the unchangeable fixtures back at your house.
 You can always go back for more if this group doesn’t deliver your perfect color.